kosli-dev/cli/docs.kosli.com/content/getting_started/report_environment.md

 You report the environment using [Kosli CLI tool](https://github.com/kosli-dev/cli/releases).
 You need to download a correct package depending on the architecture of the machine you use to run the CLI.

-You can run the [command](https://docs.kosli.com/client_reference/merkely_environment_report_k8s/) manually on any machine that can access your k8s cluster, but it is much better to automate the reporting from the start, and we'll use GitHub Actions for that.
+You can run the [command](https://docs.kosli.com/client_reference/kosli_environment_report_k8s/) manually on any machine that can access your k8s cluster, but it is much better to automate the reporting from the start, and we'll use GitHub Actions for that.

 ### GitHub workflow

 There is a few things you'll need to adjust in the workflow below, so it can work for you:

 * `K8S_CLUSTER_NAME` and `K8S_GCP_ZONE` should refer to your cluster setup and `NAMESPACE` should refer to a namespace you will to deploy your application to
-* `MERKELY_OWNER` is your Kosli username (which will be the same as the GitHub account you used to log into Kosli)
+* `KOSLI_OWNER` is your Kosli username (which will be the same as the GitHub account you used to log into Kosli)

 With these ready you can try to run the following workflow: